 Reduced support from outside agencies is a continual challenge.
-We employ our own Educational Psychologist and allocated a TA to support children through ELSA.
+We employ our own Educational Psychologist and allocated two TA's to support children through ELSA.

 Further Development

 Our strategic plans for developing and enhancing SEN provision in our school next year include: